mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

 In general, you will want to run Orion in parallel over N slurm jobs.
 To do so, simply run `sh run.sh` N times.

-When Orion has completed the trials, you will find the orion db file and the mlruns folder (i.e., the folder containing the mlflow results).
+When Orion has completed the trials, you will find the orion db file.

 You will also find the output of your experiments in `orion_working_dir`, which will contain a folder for every trial.